 To be considered for admission, potential participants must represent the top 10 percent of incoming freshmen based on their high school grade-point average and SAT or ACT scores.
 Eligible students will be selected on the basis of academic performance, demonstrated leadership ability, and exemplary character.
 In addition to completing the usual application and reference forms for admission, interested students must complete an Honors Program application and submit one additional reference form from a teacher.

-Students not enrolled in the Honors Program may petition to register for an
+Students not enrolled in the Honors College may petition to register for an honors course.

-For more information on APU's Honors Program, visit www.apu.edu/honors/.
+For more information on APU's Honors College, visit apu.edu/honors/.